nandini-nuthalapati/Credit-Card-Consumption-Prediction/README.md

 * loan_enq Loan enquiry in last 3 months (Y or N)
 * emi_active Monthly EMI paid to other bank for active loans
 * cc_cons (Target) Average Credit Card Spend in next three months

+### Evaluation Metric
+Submissions are evaluated on Root Mean Squared Logarithmic Error(RMSLE) between the predicted credit card consumption and the observed target.

+### Approach
+At first, I conducted exploratory data analysis of the dataset to gain a deeper understanding of the data.
+Next, I did feature engineering to create new variables.Then I tried some scikit-learn models out of which XGBoost and Random Forest gave good RMSLE.
+In the end I created a stacked model of those two with Linear Regression and it has been selected as the final model.

+RMSLE: 115.02